bocoup/web-platform-contribution-guide/src/skills.rst

 From the building blocks discussed above, it is useful to differentiate between the things that are normative from the things that are non-normative.
 The normative things are requirements, and everything that are tied to requirements (conformance classes, algorithms, definitions).
 Non-normative things are everything else.

-The normative parts represent what the specification "actually" says.
-They represent what test cases need to test, and what implementations have to do.
+The normative parts represent what test cases need to test and what implementations have to do.

 You should therefore make sure that the thing you want to specify behaves as intended as a result of the requirements you specify.
 Any examples, notes, and statements of fact should only serve to make the specification easier to understand.
 If a feature is defined only by statements of fact and examples, and no requirements, then it is technically not defined.

 Avoid ambiguity
 '''''''''''''''

-A specification needs to be unambiguous in its requirements and algorithms in order to result in conforming and interoperable implementations.
+A specification needs to be unambiguous in its requirements and algorithms so that people can build conforming and interoperable implementations.

-For example, writing an algorithm usually reduces ambiguity compared to stating requirements based on specific cases, since it is possible to reason that an algorithm covers 100% of possible cases, and an algorithm inherently states the order in which things should happen.
+When possible, express your intention in terms of an algorithm.
+Writing an algorithm usually reduces ambiguity compared to stating requirements based on specific cases.
+It is possible to reason that an algorithm covers 100% of possible cases and an algorithm inherently states the order in which things should happen.

 For example, the specification for the DOM ``createElementNS()`` method as defined in the (superseded) DOM Level 3 Core specification [#dom3core_createElementNS]_ states that some things cause an exception to be thrown: